-- 92. Absent this restraint, OEMs could pre-install and prominently display alternative app stores to the purchasers of some or all of their mobile devices, allowing competing app stores the ability to vie for prominent placement on Android devices, increased exposure to consumers and, as a result, increased ability to attract app developers to their store.
-As an app distributor, Epic could and would negotiate with OEMs to offer consumers more choice with a prominently displayed app store.
-This would increase the distribution opportunities for Epic's own apps, as well as a variety of apps developed by third parties. - Second, Google's AFA and ACC compatibility standards require 93.
-OEMs to implement Google's restrictions and foreclose OEMs from modifying Android to offer frictionless direct downloading of apps outside Google Play. - 94.
-Third, Google forecloses developers' ability to effectively distribute Android app stores and apps directly to consumers outside the Google Play Store, ensuring that Google
+92. 83.
+Absent this restraint, OEMs could pre-install and prominently display alternative app stores to the purchasers of some or all of their mobile devices, allowing competing app stores the ability to vie for prominent placement on Android devices, increased exposure to consumers and, as a result, increased ability to attract app developers to their store.
+As an app distributor, Epic could and would negotiate with OEMs to offer consumers more choice with a prominently displayed app storecontaining Fortnite and other games, allowing Epic to reach more mobile users.
+This would increase the distribution opportunities for Epic's own apps, as well as a variety of apps developed by third parties.

-Play is the only app store that may be pre-installed on the devices the OEMs sell.
+- 84. Second, Google interferes with OEMs - 93.
+Second, Google's AFA and ACC compatibility standards require ensuring that Google Play is the only app store that may be pre-installed on the devices the OEMs sell.